Time parallel integration and phase averaging for the nonlinear shallow water equations on the sphere: Introduction

-The finite window phase averaged model trades computational cores for larger timesteps at the expense of accuracy.
-For standard rotating shallow water on the sphere test cases, we have found that the averaged model is already very accurate.
-However, if the level of accuracy is insufficient, a time-parallel predictor-corrector approach can be used to increase accuracy. \citet{haut2014asymptotic} proposed to use the averaged model as the coarse propagator in a highly efficient Parareal iteration, demonstrating parallel speedups of a factor of 100 in a rotating shallow water test case. \citet{Peddle2019PararealCF} proved convergence of the iterative Parareal procedure for highly oscillatory PDEs with quadratic nonlinearity, making use of the optimal averaging window $T$ at finite Rossby number. \citet{bauer2021higher} created a hierarchy of higher order averaged models that increase accuracy through increasing the number of variables; this type of hierarchy is ideal for predictor-corrector approaches such as RIDC methods \citep{ong2016algorithm} and PFASST \citep{minion2011hybrid} that compute more accurate correction steps in parallel as new predictor steps are being taken.
+The finite window phase averaged model trades computational cores for larger timesteps at the expense of accuracy (because of the additional error from phase averaging).
+If the level of accuracy is insufficient, a time-parallel predictor-corrector approach might be used to increase accuracy. \citet{haut2014asymptotic} proposed to use the averaged model as the coarse propagator in a highly efficient Parareal iteration, demonstrating parallel speedups of a factor of 100 in a rotating shallow water test case. \citet{Peddle2019PararealCF} proved convergence of the iterative Parareal procedure for highly oscillatory PDEs with quadratic nonlinearity, making use of the optimal averaging window $T$ at finite Rossby number. \citet{bauer2021higher} created a hierarchy of higher order averaged models that increase accuracy through increasing the number of variables; this type of hierarchy is ideal for predictor-corrector approaches such as RIDC methods \citep{ong2016algorithm} and PFASST \citep{minion2011hybrid} that compute more accurate correction steps in parallel as new predictor steps are being taken.
 These are motivations for the work in this paper but here we focus on the impact of the averaging on the rotating shallow water solution.

+This paper addresses the challenge of producing a proof of concept of the numerical averaging technique applied to the rotating shallow water equations on the sphere.
+This required us to find a performant way of implementing the necessary matrix exponentials, and to find a discretisation approach that avoids instabilities in those exponentials from spurious eigenvalues.
+It also required us to produce a parallel implementation of the numerical averaging.
+Our proof of concept allows us to evaluate, for the first time, the solution quality arising from the averaging technique against a test case that is used in dynamical core development.

 The rest of this paper is organised as follows.
 In Section \ref{sec:model}, we describe the phase averaging procedure, and how it can be applied to the rotating shallow water equations.
 We also describe our approach to timestepping these equations.
 In Section \ref{sec:results}, we present our numerical results, examining the impact of averaging window $T$ and timestep $\Delta t$ on the errors associated with time integration.
 Finally, in \ref{sec:conclusion} we provide a summary.